gjoncas/gjoncas.github.io/posts/2019-12-08-tulpalgorithms.markdown

 In a nutshell, Elaine has to decide how to allocate a scarce resource among time periods in the presence of uncertainty (about quality of men and so on).
 Mutatis mutandis, that’s what people do when they allocate income throughout their lifetime.
-So this is actually a classic economic problem, thus given a decent specification (e.g\. how impatient Elaine is), we can use mainstream tools such as dynamic programming to find numerical solutions — at least after a few minor tweaks.
+So this is actually a classic economic problem; hence, given a decent specification (e.g\. how impatient Elaine is), we can use mainstream tools such as dynamic programming to find numerical solutions — at least after a few minor tweaks.

 Unlike a sponge, we can reuse a tulpa, albeit with some kind of mental  processing cost.